 The term "try to fail" is really a misnomer, because if you are learning something then realistically you have no idea how to do that thing - what you think will work may fail, and what you think will fail may work.
 You always carry these preconceptions of what you think will work.
 Try those too!
 But then try every other ridiculous idea that you can feasibly comprehend.

-In the boomerang example, the preconceptions I carried were the simple lessons that my friend taught me (the 45-degree) method.
+In the boomerang example, I had a preconception that the 45-degree method was the best and only method.
 It wasn't until I stepped into the water that I began to actively fail.

 # Step 3: Act

 I could have spent all day thinking about the shape of the boomerang and the speed of the wind, however it wasn't until I actually tried to throw the boomerang that I knew how it would fly.

 # Step 4: Analyse

 This is the critical step built upon by the two previous steps.
 It has two important parts: firstly, analysis is of little use without experience (action); secondly, action is of little use without analysis.

 If you decide the best way to do something without trying first, you will most likely fail.
 And even if you succeed, how do you know the method you used is the best method?